Steve Elkington: Professional career

-Television

 In 2014, RFD-TV began airing The Rural Golfer, starring Elkington.
 The production followed Elkington as he toured the United States, digging up golf stories.
 In 2015, CBS Sports Network began airing the second season of the show, retitled Secret Golf with Steve Elkington.

-Personal
+Personal life

 Elkington met his wife, Lisa, while at the University of Houston, and they have two children.
 The family has residences in both Australia and the U.S., at Sydney and Houston.
-His son Sam played golf on his high school team in Houston, and in 2015-2016 was a freshman on the golf team at the University of Houston.
+His son Sam played golf on his high school team in Houston, and played on the golf team at the University of Houston from 2015 to 2020.
+His daughter works as a ceramics teacher.